 Homemade ham gravy is a delicious side for dinner and is very easy to make.
 This recipe is ready within 20 minutes and is the perfect addition to many dishes, whether you are looking to serve it with sliced ham, pour over mashed potatoes, smother biscuits, or encourage picky eaters to finish their vegetables.
-This ham gravy also makes a rich and flavorful substitute for brown or turkey gravy.

-- diced prosciutto (you can substitute pancetta)
+- diced prosciutto - You can substitute with pancetta if needed.

 This ham gravy recipe has quite a bit of opportunity for experimentation with different flavors, depending on your preference.

-It is important to begin with good quality prosciutto from the deli department of the grocery store, as this will enhance the ham flavor in your gravy by infusing it into the butter, along with the garlic and shallot.
+Prosciutto: It is important to begin with good quality prosciutto from the deli department of the grocery store, as this will enhance the ham flavor in your gravy by infusing it into the butter, along with the garlic and shallot.

 Different types/ages of prosciutto have a complex range in flavor and richness from delicately sweet and salty to slightly smoky (Italian speck).
 Prosciutto di Parma gets its rich flavor from pigs that are fed leftover whey from the production of Parmigiano Reggiano.
 You can experiment with the different types, pick your favorite and use it to infuse your ham gravy.